 The district takes great efforts to ensure that all schools are clean, safe, and functional through proper facilities maintenance and campus supervision.
-Central High School's original facilities were built in 1936; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
+Barstow High School's original facilities were built in 1936; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
+The most recent facilities inspection was conducted on September 10, 2019.
 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
 A work order process is used by school and district staff to communicate non-routine maintenance requests.
 Emergency repairs are given the highest priority.
 In the last 12 months, the following improvements have been completed: